Katara (Avatar: The Last Airbender): Book Three: Fire

 In a village burdened by the Fire Nation's pollution, Katara disguises herself as the river spirit the Painted Lady in order to help the village.
 While staying with the semi-reclusive Hama, the protagonists learn she is a waterbender from the Southern Tribe who was imprisoned by the Fire Nation.
 Later, she offers to teach Katara a waterbending technique called "bloodbending", which enables physical control of animals and humans.
-When Katara refuses to learn this technique, Hama uses it on Aang and Sokka, forcing Katara to use the technique herself on Hama.
+When Katara refuses to learn this technique, Hama uses it on Aang and Sokka, forcing Katara to use the technique on Hama.
+Katara is a major player in the Day of Black Sun, comforting Aang when the invasion is a failure.
 When Prince Zuko joins the protagonists after the Invasion fails and gains everyone's trust, he fails to do so with Katara until he assists her in finding the man who was responsible for killing her mother, during the process of which she uses bloodbending.
 Though deciding not to take her revenge nor forgive, she does come to terms with Zuko and accepts him as her friend.

-During the four-part series finale, Katara assists Zuko in preventing Azula from becoming the Fire Lord and battles her, eventually defeating her, and heals Zuko.
+During the four-part series finale, Katara assists Zuko in preventing Azula from becoming the Fire Lord and battles her.
+Even though Azula cheats in the final Agni Kai between her and Zuko by shooting lightning at Katara, Zuko steps in, saving Katara but is hurt bad.
+Katara is the one the finishes the Agni Kai, defeating Azula, and healing Zuko.
 When the war ends, she is seen in Ba Sing Se with the other protagonists and shares a kiss with Aang, starting a romantic relationship with him.